GameOverture/HarmonyEngine/README.md

-Press "Configure" button and confirm creating the build directory In the next dialog, choose which IDE to generate in first combo box (will default to your installed version of Visual Studio)
+Press "Configure" button and confirm creating the build directory In the next dialog, choose which IDE to generate in first combo box

-  - The rest can be left as default
+Fill in the value for variable Qt5_DIR.
+Specify cmake Qt5 directory:
+-Example-  C:/Qt/5.12.0/msvc2017_64/lib/cmake/Qt5

 Press "Configure" again until all red options disappear Press "Generate" once
 Press "Open Project" to open the generated solution (.sln) or navigate to the specified build directory

 -- COMMAND LINE ----------------------------------------------------------------------------------------

-cmake -S "<path to repo>" -B "<path to repo>\build" -G "Visual Studio 16 2019"
+cmake -S "<path to repo>" -B "<path to repo>\build" -DQt5_DIR=<path to cmake Qt5> -G "Visual Studio 16 2019"

+Fill in the value for variable Qt5_DIR.
+Specify cmake Qt5 directory:
+-Example-  C:/Qt/5.12.0/msvc2017_64/lib/cmake/Qt5

 This will use default settings to generate a build.
 If on Windows, CMake will detect which version of Visual Studio you have installed to generate if you omit the -G argument.
 If Visual Studio 2019 is chosen